hauck-as/findTDE/README.md

 ## Installation
 Automatic installation is available with `pip install findtde`.
 The files may also be either downloaded manually or using `git clone`.

+We recommend creating a virtual environment through Conda first, then installing `findTDE`.
+If you plan to use `LAMMPS` to perform calculations, you can install `LAMMPS` in the same environment with Conda.

 ## Usage
 The find_tde script may be called directly from the command line with several options.
 The usage may be displayed using the help (-h) option.
 The convergence mode (-c) determines how subsequent kinetic energy values are chosen for the displacement event, either "standard" (adjust by 5 eV until opposite defect generation is found, then adjust by 1 eV until the TDE is found) or "midpoint" (adjust by 8 eV until opposite defect generation is found, then adjust by half the distance from the current energy to the nearest energy of opposite defect generation).
 The program selection (-p) chooses whether `VASP` or `LAMMPS` is used for the calculations.
 If `LAMMPS` is used, the force field file may be chosen (-f).